Desperate Philippine typhoon survivors loot, dig up water pipes

 None of the aid passing through the airport had been distributed to the needy crowd at its gates.

-Firming the resolve of those at the airport to get on a flight out are reports and rumors of looting and rape in the ruined city.
+Firming the resolve of those at the airport to get on a flight out are reports and rumours of looting and rape in the ruined city.

 "It's the criminals who escaped from the prison.
 They're raping the women," said Duzar.
 "Tacloban is a dead city."